WiseGuru/CCI-Search-Tool/README.md

 # Obsidian Modification

+> BIGGER DISCLAIMER: This script is pretty buggy for me, I would just use the main one, but here for posterity.

 This is a version that's designed to be run from within Obsidian using the twibiral's [Execute Code plugin for Obsidian](https://github.com/twibiral/obsidian-execute-code).
 It outputs files in MarkDown and saves them to a folder in Obsidian, making it easy to reference and search.

 Before you can use it, you'll need to  do a few things.